dmetivie/Robust-Randomized-Quasi-Monte-Carlo-paper-code/README.md

 These simulations take less than an hour and can then be put into a Pluto Notebook.
 The best way to visualize the notebooks is to open the `html` version of the notebook in a browser.
-From there, you can "run or edit" with Julia (if installed on your machine) or with the free[^3] Binder cloud service.
+From there, you can "Run or Edit" with Julia (if installed on your machine) or with the free[^3] Binder cloud service.
-The user is free to change parameters to go beyond what is shown in the paper.
+The user is free to change parameters to explore beyond what is shown in the paper.

 - Figure 1 (Figure 1.a and Figure 1.b) - Exactly reproducible in the self-contained Pluto notebook.
     It runs for approximately 10 minutes with the paper settings of $M = 10^7$.
 This notebook only showcases robust estimators without any Quasi Monte Carlo.